-Had this laying around - a lump of beeswax with lots of impurities from my grandpa.
+Had this laying around - a lump of beeswax I got from my grandpa with lots of impurities.

 Wanted a finish I could use on food contacting surfaces (I'm planning to make some cutting boards soon).

 As I've read on various sources all over the internet the right proportion should be 1 part of beeswax to 4 parts of olive oil.